-The thing with Andamans is every island is better than the previously visited one.
-And hence, Neil Island does not stay back in the race.
-Neil Island, now known as Shaheed Dweep is one of the most beautiful islands in the South Andamans district.
+The thing with Andaman islands are that every island is better than the previously visited one.
+And Neil Island does not stay back in the race of being the most beautiful island.
+Neil Island, now known as Shaheed Dweep, is one of the most amazing islands in the South Andamans district.
 It lies about 35 kilometres from the capital city of Port Blair.

 According to Wikipedia, Neil Island is named after a British Brigadier General, James Neil.
 It was later renamed to Shaheed Dweep in December 2018, as a tribute to Subhash Chandra Bose.

-Did you know that the names of the beaches on Neil Island are named after the characters in Ramayan?
+Did you know that the names of the beaches on Neil Island are named after the characters from the mythological story Ramayan?

 PIN for later reference